amy1hwang/travel/README.md

 ##Description

-This webpage is to help users to generate a checklist based on the selected inputs.
+A travel planner site that is to help users to generate a checklist based on the selected inputs.
 Once a user generated a checklist, he/she may add additional checkboxes of their own.

 ###Objective from Epicodus page